Dorothy Vaughan: Career

 Vaughan graduated from Wilberforce University in 1929.
 Although encouraged by professors to do graduate study at Howard University, Vaughan worked as a mathematics teacher at Robert Russa Moton High School in Farmville, Virginia, in order to assist her family during the Great Depression.
 During the 14 years of her teaching career, Virginia's public schools and other facilities were still racially segregated under Jim Crow laws.

-In 1935, the NACA had established a section of women mathematicians, who performed complex calculations.
+In 1935, Langley Research Center in Hampton, Virginia, established its first female computing pool.
 In 1941, President Franklin D. Roosevelt issued Executive Order 8802, to desegregate the defense industry, and Executive Order 9346 to end racial segregation and discrimination in hiring and promotion among federal agencies and defense contractors.
-These helped ensure the war effort drew from all of American society after the United States entered World War II in 1942.
+These helped ensure the war effort drew from all of American society after the United States entered World War II in 1941.
 With the enactment of the two Executive Orders, and with many men being swept into service, federal agencies such as the National Advisory Committee for Aeronautics (NACA) also expanded their hiring and increased recruiting of women, including women of color, to support the war production of airplanes.
 Two years following the issuance of Executive Orders 8802 and 9346, the Langley Memorial Aeronautical Laboratory (Langley Research Center), a facility of the NACA, began hiring more black women to meet the drastic increase in demand for processing aeronautical research data.
 The US believed that the war was going to be won in the air.
 It had already ramped up airplane production, creating a great demand for engineers, mathematicians, craftsmen and skilled tradesmen.